crowdagger/crowbook/guide/config.md

 least should be) for all formats.

 * `rendering.highlight` (default: `syntect`): specify if and how to perform syntax highlighting for code blocks.
-Other valid values are:
+Valid values are:
   * `syntect`: uses the [syntect](https://crates.io/crates/syntect)
     library to perform syntax highlighting.
 This has the advantage of also enabling syntax highlighting for LaTeX/PDF and EPUB formats;
-    however syntect support is still experimental in Crowbook.
+    however syntect support doesn't seem to work on Windows.
   * `highlight.js`: this  will use (and
     embed) [`highlight.js`](https://highlightjs.org/) for HTML
     rendering, and will not perform any syntax highlighting for other